miketangobravo/4m3.bio/content/en/_index.md

 ---

-## What We’re Looking For:
+## We’re Looking For:

-**Premier Winery Partner**
+** Our Premier Winery Partner**

-We are looking for the FIRST winery in the world to use mycelium packaging.
+We are looking for the FIRST winery in the world to use mycelium biopackaging.

 We will help you grow your first 1000 boxes, and teach you the process.
 Your brand will bring this technology to the world, and we will join you on stage at the world's wine events, to support the announcement.
 ## The 4m3.bio Team